facebookarchive/AsyncDisplayKit/_docs/implicit-hierarchy-mgmt.md

 <br>
 Consider the following intialization method from the PhotoCellNode class in <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram sample app</a>.
 This ASCellNode subclass produces a simple social media photo feed cell.

-In the "Original Code" we see the familiar `-addSubnode:` calls in bold.
+In the "Original Code" we see the familiar `addSubnode:` calls in bold.
 In the "Code with IHM" (switch at top right of code block) these have been removed and replaced with a single line that enables IHM.

-By setting usesImplicitHierarchyManagement to YES on the ASCellNode, we _no longer_ need to call `-addSubnode:` for each of the ASCellNode's subnodes.
-These subNodes will be present in the node hierarchy as long as this class' `-layoutSpecThatFits:` method includes them.
+By setting usesImplicitHierarchyManagement to YES on the ASCellNode, we _no longer_ need to call `addSubnode:` for each of the ASCellNode's subnodes.
+These subNodes will be present in the node hierarchy as long as this class' `layoutSpecThatFits:` method includes them.

 <div class = "highlight-group">
 <span class="language-toggle">